jamesk1/4944F/README.txt

 N-gramsFINAL.ipynb
 Calculates bigrams and trigrams of article and returns top 20 trigrams per article type.
 Counts total bi-grams and trigrams as well.

+Ttest
+The following command will allow you to create list of numbers x <- c(4, 5, 6....)
+To run the test itself, the command is t.test(x,y)
+Notice that it takes two arguments so y shold be a list of numbers as well.
+By default it's unpaired